Bis(monoacylglycero)phosphate

 In animal models, it has been demonstrated that different tissues have characteristic BMP profiles that adapt to the nutritional and metabolic state, especially in hepatocytes, brown adipocytes and pancreatic cells, suggesting that this lipid has a role in how these adapt to nutrient availability and ambient temperatures.

-BMP is an antigen recognized by autoimmune sera from patients with a rare and poorly understood disease known as antiphospholipid syndrome, so it is obviously a factor in the pathological basis of this illness.
-In general in such diseases, BMP levels are elevated in the circulation and its fatty acid composition changes, so that this can be used as a diagnostic biomarker that enables a clear distinction between lipid overload and drug-induced lysosomal storage diseases.
+Some BMP isomers are antigens recognized by autoimmune sera from patients with a rare and poorly understood disease known as antiphospholipid syndrome (phospholipidosis) so may be a factor in the pathological basis of this illness, which is exacerbated by cationic amphiphilic drugs; 2,2'-BMP may not react in this way In general in such diseases, BMP levels are elevated in the circulation and its fatty acid composition changes, so that this can be used as a diagnostic biomarker that enables a clear distinction between lipid overload and drug-induced lysosomal storage diseases.
 An elevated concentration of di-docosahexaenoyl BMP in urine is a biomarker of drug-induced phospholipidosis, and it may be a marker for metastatic cancers of macrophage origin.
 It has been suggested that high levels of this molecular species in breast cancer scavenge reactive oxygen species in lysosomes to protect them from oxidant-induced lysosomal membrane permeabilization.

 Catabolism: Although bis(monoacylglycero)phosphate is resistant to hydrolysis by many of the common phospholipases because of its unique stereochemistry. it is now known to be hydrolysed with high specificity in liver by a hydrolase designated α/β-hydrolase domain-containing 6 or ABHD6, once thought to be mainly a monoacylglycerol lipase capable of degrading the endocannabinoid 2‑arachidonoylglycerol.
-There is a related enzyme designated ABHD12 in brain, while some hydrolysis has been observed in vitro at least by the lysosomal acid sphingomyelinase.
+There is a related enzyme designated ABHD12 in brain, while some hydrolysis has been observed in vitro at least by the lysosomal acid sphingomyelinase and by lysosomal phospholipase A2.

 3. Related Lipids

-Formula of 'semilysobisphosphatidic acid''Semilysobisphosphatidic acid', i.e., with three moles of fatty acid per mole of lipid, is occasionally found in tissues.
+Formula of 'semilysobisphosphatidic acid''Semilysobisphosphatidic acid', i.e., with three moles of fatty acid per mole of lipid, is occasionally found in tissues, but its stereochemistry has not been determined.
 It is sometimes found in the Golgi membranes, where the relative amount varies in different regions, but can attain as much as 15% of the total phospholipids in those compartments that are most active metabolically.
 It would not be at all surprising if this lipid were found to have a distinctive role in the Golgi complex, but this is a matter of speculation.

 The fully acylated lipid, bis(diacylglycero)phosphate or 'bisphosphatidic acid', has been found in lysosomes from cultured hamster fibroblasts (BHK21 cells).
 In addition, it has been detected in bacteria, where it presumably has a different stereochemistry because of the mechanism of its synthesis from phosphatidylglycerol.